 It might also help to make a list of the people you know you can count on to help you.
 Write down names, phone numbers and email addresses and keep them in a central location.
 Add support groups, church organizations or other home care agencies that you may be able to use for support.

-For those who don't have the resources within their family and friends networks, or who simply don't feel comfortable asking for help from loved ones, home care agencies are the best option.
+For those who don't have the resources within their family and friends networks, or who simply don't feel comfortable asking for help from loved ones, home care is the best option.
 Interim HealthCare offers a variety of services that can be of help to caregivers, from medical care to homemaking services.
 Help is available - all you have to do is ask.